Three-stage curriculum

 Context length is on its own curriculum

 Data mix is only one axis of the curriculum.
-SmolLM3 also ramps context length: Stages 1–2 train at a 4k context window, then a dedicated long-context extension phase switches to 32k, followed by a final push to 64k using NTK-aware RoPE scaling (the inverse-frequency base θ is rescaled so the model interpolates rather than extrapolates the rotary embeddings).
-The reason for the ramp is not just hardware: training a model at 64k from scratch wastes attention compute on sequences that have no long-range dependencies yet worth learning.
+SmolLM3 also ramps context length: Stages 1–2 train at a 4k context window, then a dedicated long-context extension phase switches to 32k by raising the RoPE θ base to 1.5M, followed by a final push to 64k with θ raised again to 5M — straight RoPE-base interpolation, not NTK-aware scaling.
+SmolLM3 then reaches inference contexts up to 128k via YaRN, on top of a NoPE backbone (rotary position info dropped from every fourth layer).
+The reason for the ramp is not just hardware: training at 64k from scratch wastes attention compute on sequences that have no long-range dependencies yet worth learning.
 Short context early teaches local syntax; long context late teaches retrieval and multi-document reasoning on top of an already-competent base.

 Why the annealing stage is load-bearing